-When I heard the news that there was a new Bon Voyage Character Breakfast with Rapunzel, Flynn Rider, Ariel, and Prince Eric on the BoardWalk at Disney World, I was ecstatic!
+When I heard the news that there was a new Bon Voyage Adventure Character Breakfast with Rapunzel, Flynn Rider, Ariel, and Prince Eric on the BoardWalk at Disney World, I was ecstatic!
 Tangled is my favorite movie and you can only find Flynn Rider at special hard-ticketed events like Mickey’s Very Merry Christmas Party.
 So was it worth the price tag?
 Character meals are expensive, friends, but sometimes it’s about more than the food.
-I brought 3 of my kids, and I’ll tell you what we thought!
+Here’s our Bon Voyage Character Breakfast review.

 Bon Voyage Character Breakfast

 Let’s start with the details.
 Where is this breakfast?
 It’s on Disney’s BoardWalk at Trattoria al Forno.
 Characters are only there for breakfast.
 The Bon Voyage Adventure Breakfast is $34 for adults and $20 for children ages 3-9, or 1 Table Service Credit on the Disney Dining Plan.

 Reservations are very popular for this location, so advanced dining reservations are strongly recommended.
 You can book 180 days in advance.
 I couldn’t find a reservation until I asked for help from my magical friend who can find a dining reservation anywhere.
 However, then I found a later time for the day I needed 2 days before.
 So keep trying if you can’t get one right away.

 And don’t worry if you forgot a princess dress, accessories, or a Pascal, because Disney has you covered.
 They have a cart of merchandise for sale in the lobby area of Trattoria al Forno.

 This is the main reason I booked this breakfast.
 Like I said, Tangled is my favorite movie, so meeting Rapunzel and Flynn Rider is really fun!
 Plus with the new Tangled: The Series show, it makes it really relevant.
 I also like that they added Prince Eric with Ariel.